mfouad/awesome-egypt-opensource/CONTRIBUTING.md

 ## How to contribute

-Simply submit a Pull-request and add your project to the README.md or open an issue asking to add your favorite project.
+- Simply submit a Pull-request and add your project to the README.md or open an issue asking to add your favorite project.
+- Always add your link to the end of the list. the list is sorted by the order projects are added, not by starts or alphabetically.

 ## Criteria for accepting a pull request